 The Company's authorized common equity consists of 31,250,000 shares of common stock, par value \$.01 per share.
 The Company has two series of common stock outstanding, Series A and Series B. Shares of the two series are identical in all respects except as noted herein.
 Shares of Series B common stock are entitled to 10 votes per share on all matters submitted to a vote of shareholders, and shares of Series A common stock are entitled to one vote per share.
 Transferability of the Series B common stock is limited to family members and affiliated entities of the holder.
-Shares of Series B common stock are convertible at any time on a one-for-one basis into shares of Series A common stock and upon a transfer, other than as described above, shares of Series B common stock automatically convert into Series A common stock.
-Since June 29, 2021, the Company's Series A common stock has been traded on The Nasdaq Stock Market LLC (Nasdaq trading symbol: DALN).
-Prior to that time, shares of the Company's Series A common stock was traded on the New York Stock Exchange (NYSE trading symbol: AHC) and began trading on February 11, 2008.
+Shares of Series B common stock are convertible at any time on a one-for-one basis into shares of Series A common stock and upon a transfer, other than as described above, shares of Series B common stock.
+The Company's Series A common stock is traded on The Nasdaq Stock Market LLC (Nasdaq trading symbol: DALN).
+Shares of the Company's Series A common stock were traded on the New York Stock Exchange (NYSE trading symbol: AHC) from February 2008 until June 2021.
 There is no established public trading market for shares of Series B common stock.